ARA San Juan (S-42): Disappearance

 On 17 November 2017, it was announced that San Juan had not been heard from since 15 November when the vessel was 430 km from the coast, off San Jorge Gulf on its way to Mar del Plata from Ushuaia following a military exercise, and that a search and rescue operation had been launched in the same area.
-There were 44 servicemen on board the missing submarine, including Argentina's first female submarine officer, Eliana Krawczyk.
+There were 44 sailors on board the missing submarine, including Argentina's first female submarine officer, Eliana Krawczyk.
 The submarine carried oxygen for no more than seven days when submerged.

 Search

 The search and rescue operation was carried out under the auspices of the International Submarine Escape and Rescue Liaison Office, an organisation of over 40 countries set up in 2003 following the Kursk submarine disaster.
 The search area was 482,507 km2 in size and weather conditions throughout the search and rescue period changed, making the task far more difficult on days with large waves and high winds.
 Search efforts continued several days, without success.

-The Argentine ambassador in Austria, Rafael Grossi, an expert in security, disarmament and nuclear non-proliferation issues, proposed the use of an international hydrophones network, owned by the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization, to seek information about the vessel's fate.
-He convinced Lassina Zerbo, CTBTO executive director, to search the organization's records, looking for anomalies.
+The director-general of the Vienna-based UN International Atomic Energy Agency IAEA Rafael Grossi, an Argentinian national, proposed the use of the international hydrophones network, owned by the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization, also based in Vienna, to seek information about the vessel's fate.
+He convinced Lassina Zerbo, CTBTO executive director, to search the organization's records for anomalies.
 On 23 November the Argentine Navy said an event consistent with an implosion had been detected at 46.12°S 59.69°W by the CTBTO listening posts on Ascension Island (HA10) and Crozet Islands (HA04), and records matched with the day the submarine stopped communicating.

-By 24 November, the search and rescue operation involved more than 30 aircraft and ships from Argentina, the United Kingdom, Brazil, the United States, Chile and other countries.
-More than 4,000 personnel from 13 countries assisted the search, scouring an area the size of Spain.
+By 24 November, the search and rescue operation involved more than 30 aircraft and ships from Argentina, the United Kingdom, Brazil, the United States, Chile, and other countries.
+More than 4,000 personnel from 13 countries assisted in the search, scouring an area the size of Spain.

 On 27 November, a press release revealed that according to the submarine's last report from 15 November, San Juan's snorkel had leaked water into the forward storage batteries the day before, which ignited a fire.
 After extinguishing the fire, the crew disconnected the forward batteries.
 The submarine continued onward, powered by the aft batteries.

-On 30 November, 15 days after San Juan went missing, the Navy declared that the rescue phase of the operation was over, and the search for the submarine on the seabed would be continuing.
+On 30 November, 15 days after San Juan went missing, the Navy declared that the rescue phase of the operation was over, and the search for the submarine on the seabed would continue.
 The loss of 44 crewmen constituted the largest loss of life aboard a submarine since the Chinese submarine 361 malfunctioned in April 2003, until being surpassed by the loss of 53 crewmen aboard the Indonesian submarine KRI Nanggala in April 2021.
 A criminal investigation was launched into the disappearance.